Jeremy Bangs: Career

 In his later years, Bangs walked with a cane after being diagnosed with multiple sclerosis.
 On 26 August 2023, he died following a period of ill health.

 Honours

+In 2017, the General Society of Mayflower Descendants and the Pilgrim Academic Research Committee awarded him the annual Pilgrim Academic Research Award.

 Bangs was named as a Knight on the Order of Oranje-Nassau by King Willem-Alexander.
 At the King's birthday celebrations on 27 April 2018, the mayor of Leiden, Henri Lenferink, presented his knighthood.
 The civilian title given is 'Ridder'.

 In 2019 he was honorarily adopted by the Cothutikut Mattakeeset Massachusett tribe, and presented with a wampum belt and blanket in recognition of his work on Indian deeds.